wp-plugins/agreement/readme.txt

 == Frequently Asked Questions ==

-1.Is it works for custom content type?
+Is it works for custom content type?

-yes it works.
+Yes it works.

-2. From where I can change text of pop-up ?
+From where I can change text of pop-up ?

-After activation there is a sub menu in Settings called Agreement.
-Click on this and there is a option to change license agreement text called "Enter your License Agreement setting text below:".
+After activation,there is a sub menu in Settings called Agreement.
+Click on this.
+New page will open,there is an option to change license agreement text called "Enter your License Agreement setting text below:".